REMOTE HUTS

 Maintenance Status:

-Mt Curtis Hut is a community built and maintained hut, open to the public on a donation for use basis.
+Mt Curtis Hut is a community built and maintained hut that is open to the public on a donation-for-use basis.
 It was built with Department of Conservation permission in 2002 to replace a derelict, unconsented hunter’s hut built in the early 1970s out of beech poles and tin.
-The new hut's construction was initiated and mostly funded by locals Hamish and Warren.
+The new hut's construction was initiated and mostly funded by locals Hamish Roundhill and Warren Inwood.
 Additional donations and practical help were provided by the local community, although Warren did most of the building, which is to modern standards but with character and a personal touch.
 The usual access is via a community-maintained track from SH6 near Inangahua.

 Location:

 Northern Brunner Range, 1.4km west of Mt Curtis.
-NZ TopoMap: BS22, Shenandoah.
+NZ Topomap: BS22, Shenandoah.
 Grid Ref: NZTM E1520858/ N5360985.
 Altitude 1185m.
 Mt Curtis Hut is located near the northern end of the Brunner Range, tucked away at the bushline, on the spur separating the Rough and Dee Creek catchments.
-The hut can be accessed in half a day from SH6 and provides easy access to the tops.
-It is readily visible from above and while you can't see the Inangahua valley from it there are good views back up towards the tops.
-The hut in a very sheltered spot with all day sun and gets around a dozen recorded parties each year, most of whom are chamois/ red deer/ pig hunters.
+The hut can be accessed in a half day from SH6 and provides easy access to the tops.
+It is readily visible from above and although you can't see the Inangahua valley from it, there are good views back up towards the tops.
+The hut sited is very sheltered and gets all-day sun.
+Historically the Hut only got around a dozen recorded parties a year, mostly chamois, deer, or pig hunters, but in recent times with increased social media profiling, the Hut has started getting more interest from the general tramping community.

 Access:

 The community-maintained track from SH6 is not currently marked on NZ Topomaps and was recut when the hut was built.
-It is currently fairly well marked, mostly with pink flagging tape, and is in good condition.
-The route starts by following up Dee Creek which is initially bounded by private land on its TR and rough, bluffy DOC land on the TL.
-The creek bed is rocky, wide, and easy to walk up at low flows.
-The track proper starts at the first side-creek on the TL (E1514930/ N5364894) but the bank has slipped away and overgrown there and it’s easier to keep following Dee creek for a few hundred meters, then cut through the beech forest onto the terrace, and pick up the track which runs parallel to the creek.
-The track follows the most logical path from here to the hut, climbing slowly along old river terraces, then steeply once you reach the spur.
-At a good pace, allow for four hours up to the hut and three back down.
+It is fairly well marked, mostly with pink flagging tape, and is in good condition currently.
+It starts in Dee Creek which is bounded initially by private land on its TR.
+The creek bed is rocky, wide, and easy to walk up at low flows and the track starts at the first side-creek on the TL (E1514930/ N5364894).
+It is freshly flagged up onto and along the terrace for around 900m which it follows parallel to the creek climbing slowly initially, then more steeply once the spur is reached.
+Allow around four hours at a steady pace to reach the Hut and three for the return down.

-The Brunner Range provides easy, open travel from the hut in both directions and although there are no marked tracks along the tops, navigation is straightforward in good conditions.
-Mt Curtis Hut is sited at the bushline, with a band of scattered alpine scrub between it and the open tops.
-There is a roughly cut track up through the scrub with the odd bit of marking, but travel is easy enough anyway.
+The Brunner Range provides easy, open travel from the hut in both directions and navigation is straightforward in good conditions.
+Mt Curtis Hut is sited at the bushline with a band of scattered alpine scrub between it and the open tops.
+There is a roughly cut and marked track through the scrub although travel is easy enough without it.

 Type: